11 Awesome Things to Do at El Cuyo Yucatan – A Local Guide

 Hotel Casa Cielo

 This is the most expensive hotel at El Cuyo and one of the first to be built.
-I didn’t have the chance to see it because it was closed when I got there and I didn’t bother to go back.
-It’s a stunning elegant property and guests rave about the exceptional location right on the beach and personalized service, besides the world-class rooms.
+I didn’t have the chance to see it because it was closed when I got there, and I didn’t bother to go back.
+It’s a stunning, elegant property, and guests rave about the exceptional location right on the beach and personalized service, besides the world-class rooms.

 👉

-Where to eat at El Cuyo
+Where to eat at El Cuyo: The Best El Cuyo Restaurants

-When I arrived at El Cuyo for the first time there was absolutely nothing, except one restaurant that closed at 5 pm and 2 “loncherias” that only sold tacos that were open for dinner.
+When I arrived at El Cuyo for the first time, there was absolutely nothing, except one restaurant that closed at 5 pm and 2 “loncherias” that only sold tacos that were open for dinner.

 Can Cocal

 Can Cocal is the new addition to the already amazing restaurant choice at El Cuyo.
-Besides being a spectacular modern hotel Can Cocal is also a restaurant.
+Besides being a spectacular modern hotel, Can Cocal is also a restaurant.

 Open for breakfast and dinner Can Cocal offers a delicious menu including a fusion of Mexican and Spanish dishes, healthy juices, soups, and much more.
 Definitely to include in your where-to-eat list at El Cuyo.